pentestfunctions/Ultimate_Youtube_Playlist/README.md

 ## 🌟 Contributing

 This is a community project, and we welcome contributions!
-If you have a video that you think should be added to the playlist, please create a pull request with the video link and a brief description.
+If you have a video that you think should be added to the playlist, please create a pull request with the video link and a brief description, or reach out to me on Discord @ HackNexus

 ## 📬 Contact